julienmoeys/julienmoeys.github.io/index.md

 [IT lab book](/ITLabBook/) section (mostly about Ubuntu server management). -->

-I maintain a small list od [scientific quotations](/Quotations/) that I like.
+I maintain a small list of [scientific quotations](/Quotations/) that I like.
 You may also be interested in my [&#9656; picture gallery][jmFlickr] (Flickr).